 We seem to want to put someone on a pedestal and look up to and admire them, whether that person is ourselves, or another of our ‘heroes’ of the past or present.
 But ultimately whoever we put there is likely to let us down.

-There is only one who is truly worthy of worship.
+There are many people whose lives we can be truly thankful for.
+But there is only one who is truly worthy of worship.